hjellinek/HtmlStream/README.md

 `HTMLSTREAM` generates pages using Google's Noto webfonts.
 The font metrics files above describe the line height, max ascent, max descent, and character widths of all characters in the intersection of XCCS 3.0.0 and Unicode, segmented by XCCS charset.
-We run the [WebFontMetrics](../WebFontMetrics) software to generate the metrics files.
+We run the [WebFontMetrics](https://github.com/hjellinek/WebFontMetrics) software (not yet public) to generate the metrics files.

 `HTMLSTREAM` maps common Medley font names to Noto font names using the a-list `*WEB-FONT-MAPPINGS*`.